 An employee is considered high-risk if:

-- Due to age or an underlying health condition, they are at a high-risk of severe illness from the disease that is the subject of the public health emergency, as defined by the Centers for Disease Control and Prevention (CDC); and
+- they are at a high-risk of severe illness from the disease that is the subject of the public health emergency as defined by the Centers for Disease Control and Prevention (CDC); and

 When requested by an employee considered at high-risk of severe illness from the disease that is the subject of a public health emergency, the University will:

-- Provide an accommodation for alternative work assignments such as telework, alternative work locations, reassignment, or physical distancing measures.
+- Provide alternative work assignments such as telework, alternative work locations, reassignment, or physical distancing measures as accommodations.